 Plantar fasciitis is one of the leading causes of heel and arch pain, particularly as you take your first few steps after getting out of bed.
 If this sounds familiar, schedule a plantar fasciitis evaluation with Juliana Paternina, DPM, or Caroline Frugé, DPM, at Foot & Ankle Premier Specialists.
-You can book your plantar fasciitis evaluation online or over the phone with any of the practice locations in Hoboken or Bloomfield, New Jersey, or Midtown West, Manhattan in New York City.
+You can book your plantar fasciitis evaluation online or over the phone with any of the practice locations in Hoboken or Bloomfield, New Jersey.

 Plantar fasciitis is a chronic condition that leads to ongoing inflammation of the weblike ligament that attaches your heel bone to your forefoot — your plantar fascia.

 Your plantar fascia supports your arch and is durable enough to stretch out and contract regularly throughout the day.
 But it can certainly wear down over time, often because of: